dl-n-lb/cbt/README.md

 ```console
 ./cbt
 ```
-The tool will recompile itself if changed (TODO)
+The tool will recompile itself if changed